- The Port is operating under race-conscious goals on its federally assisted projects. Learn about the Port’s 2020-2022 DBE Program Plan.

-The Port’s Disadvantaged Business Enterprise (DBE) Program was established in accordance with the U.S. Department of Transportation (DOT) regulations.
-Federal program guidelines and procedures aid in ensuring DBEs have equal opportunity to compete for contracts, subcontracts, and agreements in the award and administration of DOT-assisted contracts.
+The Diversity in Contracting Department has two distinct programs: The Women and Minority Business Enterprise (W/MBE) Program and the Disadvantaged Business Enterprise (DBE) Program.
+The DBE Program is a federal program that was established in accordance with U.S. Department of Transportation (DOT) regulations 49 CFR Part 26.
+The Federal Aviation Administration (FAA) falls under the USDOT; thereby FAA funds are received and allocated for specific Port projects, unlike WMBE projects which are not funded by federal funds.
+DBE program guidelines and procedures aid in ensuring DBEs have equal opportunity to compete for contracts, subcontracts, and agreements in the award and administration of DOT-assisted contracts.

 - Ensure nondiscrimination in the award of DOT-assisted contracts

 - Create a level playing field on which DBEs can compete fairly for DOT-assisted contracts